Robert Young Pelton: Magazines

 In late 2001, Pelton began writing feature stories for National Geographic Adventure and then continued writing a column until 2009 entitled, "Pelton's World" for National Geographic Adventure.
 His feature stories for National Geographic covered his journeys into Afghanistan, Iraq, and Colombia.

 Pelton has written for and been profiled in numerous magazines including The World's Most Dangerous Friend by Tim Cahill in Men's Journal and Outside magazine covering topics such as Blackwater, the U.S. military Human Terrain System, South African mercenaries, and American military volunteers in rebel-held Burma.
-He also has written about his time with Somali pirates and maritime antipiracy security teams for Bloomberg Businessweek and security contractors in Iraq for Popular Mechanics.
+He also has written about his time with Somali pirates and maritime anti-piracy security teams for Bloomberg Businessweek and security contractors in Iraq for Popular Mechanics.

-Saving South Sudan

 In May 2014, Vice magazine released a multimedia event which featured Pelton traveling with photographer Tim Freccia and with a former Lost Boy, Machot Lap Thiep, to South Sudan at the height of the fighting.
 It was the first time in Vice's 21-year history that a single author and single photographer created an entire issue on one topic.
-The 130-page, 50,000-word article was also released online and in conjunction with a three-part, 40-minute documentary.
-A documentary film entitled Saving South Sudan accompanied the article.
+The 130-page, 50,000-word article was also released online In conjunction, a three-parter 40-minute documentary film entitled Saving South Sudan accompanied the article.